akveo/ngx-admin/docs/contents/articles/015-sidebar/index.md

     path: 'dashboard',
     component: Dashboard,
     data: {
-      // here additionaly we difine how the menu item should look like
+      // here additionaly we define how the menu item should look
       menu: {
         title: 'Dashboard', // menu title
         icon: 'ion-android-home', // menu icon
         selected: false, // selected or not
         expanded: false, // expanded or not (if item has children)
-        order: 0 // and item order in the menu list
+        order: 0 // item order in the menu list
       }
     }
   }